 You know, we talked about making fun of her about being able to pivot between going to the left and going to the center with Hillary Clinton, but Ted Cruz has no pivot in him.

-And the problem is that the way that he feels about the issues is out of step with the majority of Americans, and it's gonna be very hard for him to pull in independence, and certainly a lot of these Democrats who have been disenchanted with uh the Democrat Party have gone into the United States.
+And certainly a lot of these Democrats who have been disenchanted with the Democrat Party have gone into the United States.

-So you feared So another way to say this is as a Democrat, you fear Trump more.
+So another way to say this is as a Democrat, you fear Trump more.

 Why?

-I mean, Donald Trump is first of all, he's charming and funny, which I think matters a lot.
+I mean, Donald Trump is, first of all, he's charming and funny, which I think matters a lot.

-But he has more of a presence than Ted Cruz to me, and also the fact that he doesn't really have an ideology that, you know, for years he's been sticking to.
+And also the fact that he doesn't really have an ideology that, you know, for years he's been sticking to, there's a flexibility there that makes him dangerous, especially on women's issues.

 You know, but Donald Trump is the only Republican.

-What about the exchange then that happened, you know, he Trump launched it to Hillary this week about her lack of appeal to women, and he's you know, the only card she has is the woman's card, and she's got nothing else going.
+And he says, you know, the only card she has is the woman's card, and she's got nothing else going.

-Um and the beautiful thing is women don't like her.
+And the beautiful thing is women don't like her.

-And there's some truth.
+And there's some truth in her.

 Well, they don't.